bbaugnies/Misc/README.md

 ## Botjamin:
 NodeJS script to listen to Facebook messenger conversation and reply to certain messages.
 Mainly aimed at providing a dice roller.

+## SW Ships:
+For FFG's Starwars.
+Extracts ship information from swrpg.viluppo.net and puts it into csv format to sort and filter.

+## Egg-move:
+Searches for Smogon movesets and then checks the moves on PokemonDB to find th egg moves.